Disappearance of Leah Roberts

-On March 13, 2000, Leah Roberts (born July 23, 1976), left a restaurant in Bellingham, Washington, United States, where she had driven from her home in Durham, North Carolina over the previous four days.
-There have been no reported sightings of her since.
-On March 18, her car was discovered wrecked and abandoned at the bottom of a hill off a road in nearby North Cascades National Park.
-Several years after her disappearance, police examined the car's starter motor and found that it had been tampered with, indicating the vehicle may have been crashed intentionally.
+On March 13, 2000, Leah Roberts, a 23-year-old from Durham, North Carolina, disappeared after leaving a restaurant in Bellingham, Washington, where she had arrived following a four-day drive across the country.
+She has not been seen since.
+Five days later, on March 18, her Jeep was found wrecked and abandoned at the bottom of an embankment off a road in North Cascades National Park.
+Years later, investigators determined that the vehicle's starter motor had been tampered with, suggesting the crash may have been staged.

-Roberts had left Durham unexpectedly, leaving only rent money and a note for her housemate suggesting she might return in a few weeks.
-She said she wanted to take a road trip like that of author Jack Kerouac, whose work she admired.
-Over the previous decade she had experienced the deaths of both parents and a car accident that almost took her life.
-She dropped out of North Carolina State University a semester short of graduation.
-Her older siblings recall that she seemed lost and directionless at that point in her life.
+Roberts had left Durham unexpectedly, leaving rent money and a note for her housemate indicating she might return in a few weeks.
+She had told friends she wanted to take a road trip inspired by the work of author Jack Kerouac.
+In the years leading up to her disappearance, Roberts had experienced the deaths of both parents and survived a serious car accident.
+She withdrew from North Carolina State University one semester before graduation, and her siblings later recalled that she appeared directionless during that period.

-Roberts's disappearance has been covered on the television shows Unsolved Mysteries and Disappeared, but few leads have emerged.
-In the summer of 2005, volunteers from a North Carolina missing-persons awareness group organized a caravan across the country to raise awareness for her case and others.
-The caravan has since become an annual event.
+Her disappearance has been featured on Unsolved Mysteries and Disappeared, but few substantive leads have emerged.
+In 2005, volunteers from a North Carolina missing-persons awareness group organized a cross-country caravan to draw attention to her case and others, an event that has since become an annual tradition.

 Background

-Leah Toby Roberts was born on July 23, 1976, in the suburbs of Durham, North Carolina.
+Leah Toby Roberts was born on July 23, 1976, in Durham, North Carolina.
 She has a sister, Kara, and a brother, Heath.
-When Leah was 17, her father was diagnosed with a chronic lung illness.
+When Leah was aged 17, her father was diagnosed with a chronic lung illness.
 Roberts began college at North Carolina State University (NCSU) in nearby Raleigh, majoring in Spanish and anthropology.

 Challenges during college

-During her sophomore year, her mother died suddenly from heart disease.
-Soon after, in the fall of 1998, Leah was involved in a serious car accident that resulted in a punctured lung and a shattered femur.
+During her sophomore year at NCSU, Roberts's mother died suddenly from heart disease.
+Soon after, in the fall of 1998, Roberts was involved in a serious car accident that resulted in a punctured lung and a shattered femur.
 Surgeons implanted a metal rod next to her femur to help it heal.
-Leah later told Kara that she felt "born again" after her recovery.
+She later told Kara that she felt "born again" after her recovery.
 In the spring of the next year, just three weeks before she was scheduled to leave for Costa Rica for a field program, Roberts's father died.
 She decided to continue with the program.
-Since she was leaving the country and no longer had living parents, Leah granted Kara power of attorney over her bank accounts.
+Since she was leaving the country and no longer had living parents, Roberts granted Kara power of attorney over her bank accounts.